 When Louisiana Pacific’s “cutting-edge” composite siding hit the market in 1985, it was praised for its easy installation, affordability and presumptive durability.
 However, in 1993 homeowners began to notice that their LP siding was beginning to turn black, come apart, and develop mushroom like growths and black stains.
 It was soon discovered that these mushrooms and stains were created by a type of fungus that thrives in LP siding specifically.

-The LP siding problems hit the Pacific Northwest first, in large part because of the amount of rainfall that the region receives: moisture and warmth added to the ideal conditions for fungal growth.
-Other states in the South like Georgia are experiencing similar LP Siding issues.
+The LP Siding problems hit the Pacific Northwest first, in large part because of the amount of rainfall that the region receives: moisture and warmth added to the ideal conditions for fungal growth.
+Now other states in the South like Georgia are experiencing similar LP Siding issues.

 The crews at Hometown Exterior Designs specialize in LP siding replacement!
 We’ve done our research to find out how to properly replace this old siding to eliminate future rot problems in your home’s siding.
 We’ll make sure your home is not only beautiful, but free of fungus and safe for you and your family.

 LP siding is dangerous for you and your home - we can fix it!